joeydumont/complex_bessel/README.md

 ## Compilation instructions

+Here is a brief overview on how to compile and install the library.
+Go over to the wiki for more detailed compilation instructions.
 The library uses CMake for compilation.
 The user should thus install CMake on their machine.
 On Ubuntu and other Debian-based OSes, this can be done by running